• Skip to content

 Verdict

 For those with low hot water demand, this is about as good as it gets.
-The Noritz brand is reliable and their customer service is top notch.
+Noritz water heaters are reliable and their customer service is top notch.

 You don’t have to go overboard spending on a bigger tankless heater when you don’t need it.
 If this fits your water usage needs, then I highly recommend it.